 Brophy adds that in-store visits allow district managers to better understand the unique aspects of different stores.
 “No two locations are the same,” she stresses.

 As such, taking the time to check out different locations allows you to tune in with the nuances of each store.
 This enables you to come up with compelling programs that are tailored to every location.

 5. Use the right communication tools

 Communicate instantly with your team.
-Retail is a fast-paced environment, so you need a system that can keep up.
+Retail is a fast-paced environment.
+You need a system that can keep up.
 Instant messaging is a handy functionality that lets you touch base with your team quickly.

 Simplify and manage your communications from one place.
-Using multiple channels (email, SMS, chat, etc.) will result in information slipping through cracks and team members failing to get messages.
+Using multiple channels (email, SMS, chat, etc.) will result in information slipping through cracks.
+Additionally, team members may fail to get messages.
 Avoid all that by using a single platform for all your messages, follow-ups, and action items.
 Not only does it simplify the communication process, but it makes it easier for everyone to search for messages, which makes retrieving information a breeze.

 Need a solution that can accomplish all of the above?
 Compliant IA has a robust platform that paves the way for better communication between teams.
 Features such as instant messaging, collaborative calendars, and action plans ensure that managers and employees stay on the same page and campaigns or action steps are done on schedule.

 The final word: level up your communication skills and processes

 Communication has always been a vital part of retail success, and it will continue to be an important component, as the retail world becomes even more fast-paced and competitive.
 Sharpening your communication skills and adopting the right tools will ensure that you and your team don’t get left behind.